ZachChristensen28/splunk-pihole-ta-documentation/README.md

 # Pi-hole Add-on for Splunk Documentation

-Please see the official documentation at (temp placeholder)
+Please see the official documentation at http://splunk-pihole-ta-documentation.rtfd.io/